- About Hunger

 - Our Impact

 - Get Involved

-Co-director, Innovations for Peace and Development at the University of Texas.
+Kate Weaver is associate professor of public affairs at the University of Texas’s Lyndon B. Johnson School of Public Affairs.
+She is also co-director of Innovations for Peace and Development at the University of Texas.
 Her research focuses on the modernization of international development aid, including transparency and accountability reforms.
-Distinguished Scholar, Robert S. Strauss Center for International Security and Law, where she founded the Next Generation Scholars program, and is a core researcher in the Center’s programs on climate change in Africa and complex emergencies in Asia.
-Former Brookings Institution research fellow in foreign policy studies and assistant professor of political science at the University of Kansas.
+Weaver is a Distinguished Scholar at the Robert S. Strauss Center for International Security and Law where she founded the Next Generation Scholars program and is a core researcher in the Center’s programs on climate change in Africa and complex emergencies in Asia.
+She is a former Brookings Institution research fellow in foreign policy studies and assistant professor of political science at the University of Kansas.
+Austin, Texas.

 Afghanistan would be considered likely to have high rates of hunger because at least two of the major causes of global hunger affect it—armed conflict and fragile governmental institutions.